-- 45. The context for commissioning health and social care services is changing in response to increasing financial pressures and rising demand. - 46.
-City & Hackney CCG have proposed developing an integrated health and social care commissioning model with the City of London Corporation.
-This would bring together health and local authority funding from adult social care and public health and jointly deliver locally agreed priorities which would be set out in a legal agreement. - 47.
-This paper recommends to Members that the City of London Corporation agree to explore the development of an integrated commissioning model with City & Hackney CCG.
-Though there are some potential risks, there are also a number of opportunities.
+- 44. The context for commissioning health and social care services is changing in response to increasing financial pressures and rising demand. - 45.
+City and Hackney CCG has proposed to develop an integrated health and social care commissioning model with the City of London Corporation.
+This would bring together health and local authority funding from adult social care and public health and jointly deliver locally agreed priorities, which would be set out in a legal agreement. - 46.
+This paper recommends to Members that the City of London Corporation agree to explore the development of an integrated commissioning model with City and Hackney CCG.
+Although there are some potential risks, there are also a number of opportunities.
 Further discussions around governance and the scope of local authority funding contributed to the pooled budget would aim to mitigate some of these risks.